NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Introduction

-To this end, we propose an innovative method, termed NS-Net, designed to extract more generalizable artifact information.
-Specifically, we leverage NULL-Space projection to decouple high-level semantic information encoded in CLIP features, followed by contrastive learning to model the underlying distributional differences between real and generated images.
+To this end, we propose an innovative method, termed \textbf{NS-Net}, designed to extract more generalizable artifact information.
+Specifically, we leverage NULL-Space projection to decouple high-level semantic information embedded in CLIP's visual features, followed by contrastive learning to model the underlying distributional differences between real and generated images.
 This strategy improves generalization ability beyond simple classification accuracy.
-Moreover, traditional center-cropping operations \cite{li2025improving} often discard critical forgery traces—especially when manipulations occur away from the image center.
+Moreover, the traditional CenterCrop \cite{li2025improving}, including PatchShuffle \cite{zhong2023patchcraft,zheng2024breaking}, only retains the artifacts at the center, overlooking critical forgery traces that may occur away from the center of the images.
 To mitigate this, we introduce a Patch Selection strategy.
-Each image is first divided into uniform patches, from which those with the highest and lowest texture richness (based on predefined metrics) are selected.
-These selected patches are then shuffled and rearranged to form a new input image of the desired size.
-This process reduces the dominance of semantic content and enhances the preservation of fine-grained forgery cues.
+Each image is first divided into uniform patches, from which those with the highest and lowest entropy (as described in \cref{sec:patchselection}) are selected.
+These selected patches are then rearranged to form a new input image of the desired size, which maximizes the preservation of artifact information.
 As shown in Figure~\ref{fig:introduction}(d), our method effectively removes task-irrelevant semantic features while retaining the generator-specific artifact patterns crucial for reliable detection.
-The main contributions of this work are summarized as follows: